26 April 2023

 Foto

-The new center of exellence, Center for Gene Expression (CGEN), is comprised of four research teams: the Gregersen, Bekker-Jensen and Svejstrup teams and a fourth team that is currently being established.
+The new center of excellence, Center for Gene Expression (CGEN), is comprised of four research teams: the Gregersen, Bekker-Jensen and Svejstrup teams and a fourth team that is currently being established.
 Foto: Max Emil Madsen.

 Out of the blue one Monday morning, Professor Jesper Svejstrup got a call.
 It was from CEO Søren Peter Olesen from the Danish National Research Foundation, who told him that he had received a Centre of Excellence grant of DKK 68 million over a period of six years.